Editor’s Note: This post has been updated with fresh links and new content. 🙂

 But regardless of which PPC platform you use (Search, Social, Display, Video, etc), there will always be universal icebergs you have to consider too.

-Hour of day – Each hour within the day will eventually perform differently and you’ll find that certain hours of the day are better at targeting compared to others.
+Hour of day: Each hour within the day performs differently.
+You’ll find that certain hours of the day are better at targeting compared to others.

-A thing to keep in mind as you break down your PPC campaigns: Understand that changes in conversion rates (from conversion optimization tests), impact predetermined bidding rules you may have set for the above universal icebergs.
+One more thing to keep in mind as you break down your Google Ads strategy across your PPC campaigns.
+Changes in conversion rates (from conversion optimization tests), impact predetermined bidding rules you may have set for the universal icebergs above.

 The Iceberg Effect in Sales